suchy/interview-cloudfide/README.md

 - error handling - right now when fetching data fails the error is logged and empty array is returned, there should be some inform,ation for end user and correct http code (now is 200)
 - caching/storing data - right now all data comes from api - there should be some caching layer or/and store data in local db to avoid calling api all the time.
 It will also help with showing old but true data when api fails
 - fetching data tests are naive and are calling api.
 This should be mockd but in interview stress I failed to mock 'binanse.ts' module.
 That should not happen.
+- rate limit - right now this app could be easly ddosed

 ## What I think went well